Start Your Iowa LLC in just a Few Minutes

-- Single-Member LLC: This one-person LLC is a business in which a single individual owns 100-percent of the company.
-The company typically completes taxes like a sole proprietorship.
-Even with a single-member LLC, the state of Iowa recommends completing an operating agreement as a protective measure in the event of an audit or lawsuit.
-This individual is also the “responsible party” (contact person) for entities like the IRS.
+This one-person LLC is a business in which a single individual owns 100-percent of the company.
+Even with a single-member LLC, the state of Iowa recommends completing an Operating Agreement as a protective measure in the event of an audit or lawsuit.

-- Multiple-Member LLC: This type of LLC has two or more members.
-The members divide ownership any way they wish and can elect taxation like a partnership, S-Corp, or C-Corp.
-This type of LLC can also chose any member as the “responsible party” (contact person) for the IRS.
+This type of LLC has two or more members.
+The members divide ownership and can elect taxation like a partnership or corporation.

-In the state of Iowa, your LLC Operating Agreement is an internal document.
-This means that you do not have to submit it to the state or other governing body.
-Keep the document in your business records and distribute a copy to each of your LLC members (if applicable).
-The purpose of the document is to protect your business if it becomes legally necessary.
-In some cases, some investors or banks may also give you the option of providing a copy of your agreement.
-Having the document on record can demonstrate professionalism while attempting to secure an investment or loan.
+In Iowa state, your LLC Operating Agreement is an internal document.
+This means that you or your members do not have to submit your Operating Agreement to the state or other governing body.
+Keep the document in your business records and distribute a copy of your Operating Agreement to each of your LLC members (if applicable).

 Some forms refer to federal tax ID number (EIN) in the following ways: